MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/extension-authoring.md

 ### Extensibility references

-To learn about Azure Data Studio extensibility see [Extensibility overview](../extensibility.md).
+To learn about Azure Data Studio extensibility, see [Extensibility overview](../extensibility.md).
 You can also see examples of how to use the API in existing [samples](https://github.com/Microsoft/azuredatastudio/tree/main/samples).

 ## Debug an extension